[class Chondrichthyes subclass Elasmobranchii superorder

-Sharks have much larger brains than modern fish and a more complex social structure.
-They generally give live birth instead of laying eggs and many are warm blooded and very energetic.
-They have no bones but a skeleton of light weight cartilage, allowing them to grow very large and still float.
+Sharks have much larger brains than modern fish and a much more complex social structure, not dissimilar to mammals.
+They are even observed to have play behavior, something not seen outside of mammals and birds (so we suspect it might have been present in other dinosaurs).
+Sharks generally give live birth instead of laying eggs and some are at least partially warm blooded and very energetic.
+They have no bones, but a skeleton of light weight cartilage, allowing them to grow very large and still float.
+They can rise and sink through the water column quickly, as they have no swim bladder.
+Actually sharks don't swim like fish, they fly through the water like our nuclear submarines, and will sink if they stop moving.
 Their scales are formed like teeth rather than the removable flakes on modern fish (thus shark is not kosher).

 Many sharks are now IUCN Red Listed as VU (Vulnerable) due to slow birth rates and Chinese demand for shark fins.
-Finning sharks is illegal in US waters and posession of shark fins or shark fin products is now illegal in California and Hawaii, states with the largest Chinese communities.
+Finning sharks is illegal in US waters and posession of shark fins or shark fin products is now illegal in California, Hawaii, and New York, states with the largest Chinese communities.

 More on Varieties of Fish (very